Anna Nehrebecka: Life and career

 She was born Anna Wojciechowska.
 Her married surnames are Nehrebecka and Byczewska.
 In 1969 she graduated from the Theatre Academy in Warsaw, her film debut took place in 1967.
 In 1969 she became an actress of the Polish Theatre in Warsaw.
 She acted in many theatre, cinema and TV productions, classic as well as contemporary.
 She created poetry recitation programmes in radio and television.
 The series started in the 1970s, and included mainly poetry of Stanisław Baliński, Zofia Bohdanowicz, Ryszard Kiersnowski and Beata Obertyńska.

 During the Martial Law in Poland in 1981-1983 she acted in churches and private apartments.
 She performed poetic concerts in Europe, Australia, New Zealand and in the United States.

-She starred movies produced in France and Hungary.
+She starred in movies produced in France and Hungary.
 She also appeared in an Albanian movie by Kujtim Çashku, "Kolonel Bunker" where she played one of the main roles - the Polish wife of an Albanian officer.